Rossmaxx/Rossmaxx/README.md

 - 👋 Hi, I’m @Rossmaxx
-- 👀 I’m interested in music, fitness, some other things.
+- 👀 I’m interested in music, fitness, computers and some other things.
-- 🌱 I’m currently learning nothing.
+- 🌱 I’m currently learning c/c++.
 - 💞️ I’m looking to collaborate on new projects.
+- link to my discord server - https://discord.gg/VVKfXvthfx

 <!---
 Rossmaxx/Rossmaxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.